Ended Grants Fund Manager (GFM)

-Yemen Communities Stronger Together (YCST) is a three-year, multi-million US Dollar, a community-led program funded by USAID and implemented by Global Communities (GC) in seven governorates in Yemen (tentatively in Aden, Lahj, Abyan, Taiz, Sana’a, Ibb, and Dhamar).
+Yemen Communities Stronger Together (YCST) is a three-year, multi-million US Dollar, a community-led program funded by USAID and implemented by Global Communities (GC) in four governorates in Yemen (tentatively in Aden, Lahj, Abyan, Taiz, ,) with the possibility of adding three more governorates in the coming year.
 The purpose of YCST is to support local-level initiatives that mitigate conflict, strengthen social cohesion and promote the peaceful resolution of differences.
 To reach its goal, YCST will engage communities in an inclusive approach through Participatory Action for Community Enhancement (PACE) Mode to identify and implement service delivery and conflict mitigation projects, build the capacity of formal and informal local leaders, organizations, and networks to serve as neutral arbitrators and peace builders that can meet community and constituent needs that will serve to reduce localized conflicts, and provide stability.
 The program will also carry out regular and action-oriented learning and contextual analysis across all interventions to support adaptive management and enhanced outcomes.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-The Grants Fund Manager will supervise a grants team of nine staff and administer grants and procurement processes related to subaward management.
+The Grants Fund Manager will supervise a grants team of four staff and administer grants and procurement processes related to subaward management.
 S/He will support, manage subawards and ensure that the implementing sub-partners are compliant with USAID rules and regulations.
-In addition, this role will work closely with program teams during implementation and closeout of the subgrants/subawards.
-The Grants Fund Manager, in collaboration with the Office of Grants and Contracts in Global Communities Headquarter office, will advise staff on contractual and grant issues, USAID regulations, and Global Communities internal policies and procedures that are related to subaward management and risk mitigation in the high-risk working environment.
+In addition, this role will work closely with the Senior Grants Manager and program teams during implementation and closeout of the subgrants/subawards.
+The Grants Fund Manager, in collaboration with the Senior Grants Manager and the Office of Grants and Contracts in Global Communities Headquarter office, will advise staff on contractual and grant issues, USAID regulations, and Global Communities internal policies and procedures that are related to subaward management and risk mitigation in the high-risk working environment.

 The Grants Fund Manager is responsible for the following: